yehoshuadimarsky/bcpandas/README.md

 ## Known Issues

 Here are some caveats and limitations of bcpandas.
-* In the `to_sql` function:
 * Bcpandas has been tested with all ASCII characters 32-127.
 Unicode characters beyond that range have not been tested.
-  * For now, an empty string (`""`) in the dataframe becomes `NULL` in the SQL database instead of remaining an empty string.
+* An empty string (`""`) in the dataframe becomes `NULL` in the SQL database instead of remaining an empty string.
-  * ~~If there is a NaN/Null in the last column of the dataframe it will throw an error.
-This is due to a BCP issue.
-See my issue with Microsoft about this [here](https://github.com/MicrosoftDocs/sql-docs/issues/2689).~~ This doesn't seem to be a problem based on the tests.
 * Because bcpandas first outputs to CSV, it needs to use several specific characters to create the CSV, including a _delimiter_ and a _quote character_.
 Bcpandas attempts to use  characters that are not present in the dataframe for this, going through the possilbe delimiters and quote characters specified in `constants.py`.
 If all possible characters are present in the dataframe and bcpandas cannot find both a delimiter and quote character to use, it will throw an error.
    * The BCP utility does __not__ ignore delimiter characters when surrounded by quotes, unlike CSVs - see [here](https://docs.microsoft.com/en-us/sql/relational-databases/import-export/specify-field-and-row-terminators-sql-server#characters-supported-as-terminators) in the Microsoft docs.
+* ~~If there is a NaN/Null in the last column of the dataframe it will throw an error.
+This is due to a BCP issue.
+See my issue with Microsoft about this [here](https://github.com/MicrosoftDocs/sql-docs/issues/2689).~~ This doesn't seem to be a problem based on the tests.

 ## Background
 Writing data from pandas DataFrames to a SQL database is very slow using the built-in `to_sql` method, even with the newly introduced [`execute_many`](https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html#io-sql-method) option.
 For Microsoft SQL Server, a far far faster method is to use the BCP utility provided by Microsoft.
 This utility is a command line tool that transfers data to/from the database and flat text files.